nomadalex/tron-grpc/README.md

 # tron-grpc

-A simple tron client based on grpc protocol.
+A simple but handy tron client based on grpc protocol with minimal dependencies.

+No go-ethereum dependencies at all.

+Made for self-usage, but PR welcomes.